Skip to main content

 Your collateral value and interest rate are updated continuously on-chain.
 The collateral price comes from real-time oracle feeds, and borrow interest accrues continuously based on your open position.There is no fixed charging schedule.
 The borrow cost is automatically reflected in your Position Health and total debt whenever you open or refresh the page.

 Each Borrow or Multiply position is represented by a Position NFT, created when the position is opened.
-This NFT stores all position data (collateral, debt, risk parameters) and represents ownership of the position.The NFT is transferable: moving it to another wallet transfers the entire position.Do not burn this NFT.
+This NFT stores all position data (collateral, debt, risk parameters) and represents ownership of the position.The NFT is transferable: moving it to another wallet transfers the entire position.Do not burn this NFT while the position is open.
 It is required to manage and withdraw the funds associated with the position.

 If you only want to borrow USDC using JLP as collateral, you can use JLP Loans, which is designed for that specific pair.If you want to borrow other assets, use Multiply, or manage several strategies in one place, use Jupiter Lend.
 Jupiter Lend also provides features like partial liquidation, cross-asset borrowing, and higher capital efficiency.